Skip to main content

 Many blessings to you and your family.

-• Avatar Rick Kane says:
+• Rick Kane says:

 It reminded me of the time someone simply asked me “how are you?” and the tears flowed.
 Grief comes in waves and sometimes when we try to control it is when just the simplest things will bring it out.
 But ti isn’t just grief ,it can be any bit of your story which is hidden but needs to come into the light.